-Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments Code The BAS report indicates that designating widths by aquatic area types may no longer be appropriate, as both non-fish-bearing and fish-bearing streams can support unique communities of wildlife and ecosystem functions.
+Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments Code applicants and reviewers.
+(9) The proposed riparian area widths are based on the Best Available Science (BAS) together with policy direction to fulfill the GMA goal that development be encouraged in urban areas.
+BAS recommends that riparian area widths be based on the average maximum height of the tallest dominant trees that are 200 years or more in age.
+While trees of this age range in height, depending on the tree species, BAS review determined 200 feet to be a suitable width for riparian area protections.
+(10) Now that the riparian area width is proposed to be 100 feet for all Type N aquatic areas, this standard specifying a 100-foot buffer for the Bear Creek drainage The BAS report indicates that designating widths by aquatic area types may no longer be appropriate, as both non-fish-bearing and fish-bearing streams can support unique communities of wildlife and ecosystem functions.
 Executive staff indicate that the County's existing system of designating riparian area widths by adjacent aquatic area and its location inside or outside the UGA was intended to meet environmental protection and other GMA considerations.
 Approximately 2% of the 5,500 stream miles in unincorporated King County are inside the UGA, 74% are in a Forest Production District, and 24% are in the remaining Rural Area.
 The riparian area width for each stream type is increased, with Type S and F riparian areas aligning with BAS.
 Type N and O riparian areas would be increased to 100 feet and 50 feet respectively, to support greater water quality and pollution removal.
 Type N riparian areas depart from BAS, as the science indicates that non-fish-bearing streams provide ecological functions that should be protected on the same degree as fish-bearing streams.
 Type O riparian areas depart from the BAS, as the science indicates that 100 feet is necessary to sufficiently support water quality and pollution removal benefits.
 Increased buffers may reduce housing capacity and development potential on properties.
 Using the riparian width system and increasing widths are policy choices.
+Bear Creek drainage basin is redundant.
+(11) Added to preserve the flexibility provided in existing code that allows aquatic area buffer averaging.
 Executive staff indicate that only a small portion of aquatic areas inside the UGA have basin or shoreline designated as "high" on the Basin and Shoreline Conditions Map.
 This distinction was made during the 2004 update and was intended to mitigate the risk of some smaller widths in urban areas by providing protection in higher quality